The skateboarding society is a social phenomenon that is a part of the sporting world. Let’s learn more about the subcultures of riding skateboards.

 What Is A Goofy Rider?

-A goofy rider is a person who keeps their right foot at the front of the board, using their left foot to push.
+A sign that a skateboarder is a goofy rider is he keeps their right foot at the front of the board, using their left foot to push.
 “Regular riders” do the opposite.

 Which Foot Do You Push With On A Skateboard?